alexpearce/slc6-vagrant-foreman-gunicorn-flask/README.md

 2. The `*_provision.sh` files define the provisioning which sets up the VM, and
 3. `setup_velo.sh` is application-specific configuration for running a Flask app, serverd by Gunicorn, with Foreman managing the processes.

-To initialise the virtual machine, install [VirtualBox](https://www.virtualbox.org/) and [Vagrant](http://docs.vagrantup.com/v2/installation/index.html) and then, inside this directory, run
+To initialise the virtual machine, install [VirtualBox](https://www.virtualbox.org/) and [Vagrant](http://docs.vagrantup.com/v2/installation/index.html) and then, inside this repository, run

     vagrant up --provision